-He is founder and portfolio manager of Shell Capital Management, LLC a registered investment manager that is the portfolio manager of the ASYMMETRY® Investment Program – a separate managed account program available at several custodians).
+He is the founder and portfolio manager of Shell Capital Management, LLC a registered investment manager that is the portfolio manager of the ASYMMETRY® Investment Program – a separate managed account program available at several custodians).
 Mike has an advantage in his writing that is in unconstrained by academia which allows his independent thinking to filter through without constraint.

 Pensions & Investments Magazine has ranged Shell Capital – Asymmetry® Global Tactical managed account portfolio managed by Mike Shell a “Top Performing Manager” in the “World Allocation” category over the five years ending November 2012.

 Publicly available interviews include an interview with Kate Stalter at Forbes: “Using Price Trends to Maximize Profits” (May 2012) and a full-page interview in Investor’s Business Daily discussing one of the many elements to his tactical ETF system: “How Mike Shell Uses Relative Strength to Trade ETFs” (October 2011).

 Kindly overlook typos.
 We could hire three or four editors to proof every observation we share, we would then charge you to read it, and you would get the message two days later than you do.
 This is not a spelling bee or grammar class.
 If you are unable to read something that isn’t written the way you think it should be you may have more pressing issues to deal with than spending your time reading this blog.

 ASYMMETRY® is the pursuit of asymmetric investment returns through dynamic risk management and tactical portfolio management.